4dn-dcic/fish_omics_format/docs/source/core.rst

 Data Columns
 ------------
-- For full instructions see :ref:`columns-reference-label:`
+- For full instructions see :ref:`columns-reference-label`

 As with all other Spot Data tables, each row corresponds to data associated with an individual Spot.